drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 check children's development of alphabetic learning at regular intervals, typically at the beginning, in the middle, and at the end of the school semester.
-For this reason, *Tortorelli* et al. (2017) developed a quick, effective assessment of letter name knowledge called Quick Letter Name Knowledge (Q-LNK) Assessment.
+For this reason, *Tortorelli* et al. (2017) developed a quick, effective assessment of letter name knowledge called the Quick Letter Name Knowledge (Q-LNK) Assessment.
 The assessment was based on Bowles et al.'s (2014) research, with data collected from 1,113 preschoolers of L1 English who were required to name all of the uppercase and lowercase letters of the